learn-co-curriculum/uci-mod-3-modules-lab/README.md

 Let's define our module.
 Create a `concerns` folder inside `lib`.
 This is where we'll store our modules.
-It is a common practice to create a folder called `concerns` that holds modules that will be used across classes in an object oriented Ruby project.
+It is a common practice to create a folder called `concerns` that holds modules that will be used across classes in an object-oriented Ruby project.

 Inside the `concerns` folder, create a file called `memorable.rb`.
 Open up that file and define a module: